plirof2/d7-editor-list/README.md

+## Module info - osminedu team - forms project
+This module adds an extra editor field to instances of these content types :
+- Article
+- Page
+- Webform
+- aitisis_eisigitwn (custom content type for forms project )

 ## Installation

 Just enable the module like you normally would, though keep in mind that it depends on the Entity Reference module.